 - Compare quotations and choose a moving company.

 - Arrange cattery or kennel stays for cats and dogs if using these.

-- Get quotations for buildings insurance cover for new home to start from exchange of contracts.
+- Get quotations for insurance covers for the new home, to start from the exchange of contracts.

 2 weeks to go